 - 120 g unsalted butter 4.2 oz/ ½ cup, soft

 - 1 teaspoon vanilla extract

-- In another bowl beat together the very soft butter and the remaining sugar until everything is pale and frothy, about 8 minutes.
+- Make the batter: In another bowl, beat together the very soft butter and the remaining sugar until everything is pale and frothy, about 8 minutes.
 Incorporate the egg yolks and the vanilla extract shortly, then fold in the egg whites.
+Fold in the sifted flour, baking powder, pumpkin, and slivered almonds.

-- Fold in the sifted flour, baking powder, pumpkin and slivered almonds.
-Pour the mixture into the prepared loaf pan and bake in the preheated oven, on the lowest part of the oven, for about 60-70 minutes, until a skewer inserted comes out moist but clean.
+- Bake: Pour the mixture into the prepared loaf pan and bake in the preheated oven, on the lowest part of the oven, for about 60-70 minutes, until a skewer inserted comes out moist but clean.

-- Leave the cake in the pan for about 15 minutes, then remove it and let it cool on a wire rack.
+- Cool: Leave the cake in the pan for about 15 minutes, then remove it and let it cool on a wire rack.
 Sprinkle with icing sugar before serving, if you like.